Billionaire Profile

 Early Life

-David Robert Filo was born on April 20, 1966, in Madison, Wisconsin.
-When he was six years old, his family moved to Moss Bluff, Louisiana, where they lived a communal life.
+David Robert Filo was born on April 20, 1966, in Wisconsin, and was raised in Moss Bluff, Louisiana.
 He attended Tulane University, earning a bachelor's degree in computer engineering in 1988.
+Filo then pursued a Master of Science in electrical engineering at Stanford University, where he met Jerry Yang.

 Rise to Success